Houdini 21.0 Character KineFX

 When turned on, sets the tip controls to world orientation.

 The parent of the root control(s).
-When empty, the root is parented to the parent of the root driven node.
-To unparent the roots, add an underscore in rootparent.
+When empty, the root control has the same parent as the root node of the IK chain.
+To unparent the root control, set this parameter to an underscore (“_”).

 The parent of the tip control(s).
 When empty, the tip is not parented.